codercraig/QuestHelper/README.md

 This project uses code and techniques from various open-source projects in the FFXI community.
 All original authors are credited above.
 Please respect their licenses and contributions.

-If you use this code, please maintain these credits and consider contributing back to the community!
+If you use this code, please maintain these credits - Thank you! - Oxos